-This example shows how to build a Vehicle and Pedestrian Detector by using the OpenCV Importer.
+This example shows how to build a Vehicle and Pedestrian Detector by using the OpenCV Importer app.
 The model places green and red outline on the vehicle and pedestrians when detected in a recorded video.

-First import an OpenCV function into Simulink® by using the Install and Use Computer Vision Toolbox Interface for OpenCV in Simulink.
-The wizard creates a Simulink library that contains a subsystem and a C Caller block for the specified OpenCV function.
+First import an OpenCV function into Simulink® by following the Install and Use Computer Vision Toolbox Interface for OpenCV in Simulink.
+The app creates a Simulink library that contains a subsystem and a C Caller block for the specified OpenCV function.
 The subsystem is then used in a preconfigured Simulink model to accept the recorded video for vehicle and pedestrian detection.

 You learn how to:

 Import an OpenCV function into a Simulink library.

 Use blocks from a generated library in a Simulink model.

 To build the OpenCV libraries, identify a compatible C++ compiler for your operating system, as described in Portable C Code Generation for Functions That Use OpenCV Library.
 Configure the identified compiler by using the

 mex -setup c++ command.
 For more information, see Choose a C++ Compiler.